ncatlab/nlab-content/pages/3/0/6/1/21603/content.md

 There is another semantic judgment which is still non-negatable: type validity.
 It's kind of a weird trick that this judgment is representable as a type.
 (Coincidentally, Crary noticed the trick, and used it, arguing that it was more convenient than membership in an arbitrary universe.)
 It sounds like there'd be a size paradox, right?
 Well that's why there's probably nothing that can be done about the non-negatability.

 So what's the big trick?
-Basically, to use almost any trivially true proposition than mentions the type.
+Basically, to use almost any trivially true proposition that mentions the type.
 We'll use:

 $TpOK(A)\;\coloneqq\;A \supset \top$